 Tall, stately rose gums more than a century old remain along Crediton Loop Road.
-Crediton marks the northern-most limit of these beautiful trees.
+Crediton is one of few areas in northern Queensland that you can see these beautiful trees.
 The forest also contains relics of gold mining exploration during the 1880s.

 Following old forestry tracks through Crediton State Forest's open woodland, you can continue south to enjoy the cool breezes and open outlooks of Denham Range camping area.